hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 Now, when non-English users want to use your calculator, all they have to do is change the LANGUAGE setting, provided you have translated the messages for them already.

+20210720 20:59 16.
+Assignment: Calculator Bonus Features 2/3 completed.
+Still working on Internationalization.

+## 17. Explicit Type Coercion

+**Type coercion** is the conversion of one type of value into another.
+All programming languages have mechanisms for coercion, but type coercion in JavaScript has some eccentric behaviors.
+New JavaScript programmers are often baffled by this part of the language.
+In this assignment, we'll discuss how type coercion in JavaScript works and point out some of the quirky behavior.

+There are two kinds of type coercion in JavaScript:

+1. **Explicit type coercion**
+2. **Implicit type coercion**

+In this assignment, we'll talk about the various ways to explicitly coerce a value of one type to another.
+We'll discuss implicit coercion in the next assignment.

+### Explicit type coercion